KNX-IOT/KNX-IOT-STACK/apps/Readme.md

 Client example on Windows & Linux.

-- no KNX application
+- KNX client application
-- example to send data to other device
+   example to send data to other device
+- can discover devices through well-known/core
+- can send s-mode multicast message (on all coap nodes)

 ### LSAB_minimal_all.c